ctco/nodejs-graphql-template/README.md

 - npm: `$ npm start`
 - yarn: `$ yarn start`
-- Docker: `$ docker-compose up` (alternatively, `$ docker-compose up --build` if you need to rebuild an image)
+- Docker: `$ docker-compose up --build`

-If you have issues with `src` folder not properly mounting on windows virtual box, see [this](https://github.com/docker/compose/issues/2548#issuecomment-232922650) comment for remedy.
+If you encounter issues with `src` folder not properly mounting on windows virtual box, see [this](https://github.com/docker/compose/issues/2548#issuecomment-232922650) comment for remedy.

 ## Test